Azure/azure-sdk-for-java/sdk/appconfiguration/azure-spring-cloud-feature-management/README.md

 ## Dynamic Features

-Using `FeatureManager`'s `getVariantAsync` method allows for returning of dynamic features based off a feature evaluator.
-Usage:
+Dynamic features can have multiple values ranging from objects, to strings, to integers and so on.
+A developer is free to choose what type should be returned when the value of a dynamic feature is requested.
+They are also free to choose how many options, known as variants, are available to select from.

+Feature variants are the different versions of a feature that could be returned when the value of a dynamic feature is requested.
+Beyond the value of the feature, a feature variant contains information describing under what circumstances it should be returned over other available variants.

+A feature variant assigner is a component that uses contextual information within an application to decide which feature variant should be chosen when a variant of a dynamic feature is requested.

+When new features are being added to an application there may come a time when a feature has multiple different proposed design options.
+The different options for the design of a feature can be referred to as variants of the feature, and the feature itself can be referred to as a dynamic feature.
+A dynamic feature is a feature that can have different values (variants) extending beyond a simple on/off flag.
+A common pattern when rolling out dynamic features is to surface the different variants of a feature to different segments of a user base and to see how each variant is perceived.
+The most well received variant could be the one that gets rolled out to the entire user base, or if necessary the feature could be scrapped.
+There could be other reasons to expose different variants of a feature, for example using a different version every day of the week.
+The goal of this method is to establish a model that can help solve these common patterns that occur when rolling out features that can have different variants.

+### Usage

+Dynamic features are accessible through `FeatureManager`'s `getVariantAsync`.

 ```java
 featureManager.getVariantAsync("DiscountBanner", DiscountBanner.class)
 ```

-This example shows requesting a Dynamic Feature named "DiscountBanner", it requires the name of the Dynamic Feature and the type that needs to be returned.
+This example shows requesting a dynamic feature named "DiscountBanner".
+The request requires the name of the dynamic feature and the type that needs to be returned.

 ### Defining a Dynamic Feature

-A Dynamic Feature can be defined in the local configuration file using the following format.
+A dynamic feature can be defined in the local configuration file using the following format.

 ```yaml
 feature-management: